Gregory DeVictor is always looking for ways to save on common expenses.

 - If your income is between $100,000 and $150,000, try to eliminate $1,000 - $2,000 a month in nonessential expenses.
 That adds up to $12,000 - $24,000 a year.

+You need to start keeping a budget, even if you don't like the prospect of doing so.
 In addition to keeping a budget, get into the habit of writing down every cent that you spend.
 “Every cent” includes the $150 electric bill that you paid yesterday, the vitamin supplements that you bought this morning, and the ten gallons of gas that you will purchase tonight.
 It also includes all nonessential expenses such as cigarettes, lottery tickets, or the blueberry muffin that you buy every morning while on your way to work.

 Once a week, go over your list of expenses and decide which ones can be eliminated or reduced.
 You will have more money left over at the end of the month or between paychecks and will not have to struggle to make ends meet.
 When implemented properly, writing down every cent that you spend will become a winning strategy for your entire household.